Comparable Dark Matter and Baryon energy densities from Dark Grand Unification

 \subsection{A realistic spectrum with massive dark quarks}

-For a realistic model, the current masses of dark fermions need to be taken into account, which are discussed in section~\ref{sec:Yukawa} and shown in table \ref{tab:spectrum}.
-There are one $\chi_a$ and one $\chi_f$ below $\Lambda_{\rm DC}\sim 1$ GeV under our setup, which allows us to have the lightest dark baryon, formed by $\chi_{a,1}$ and $\chi_{f,1}$, with masses determined by the dark color confinement scale $\Lambda_{\rm DC}$.
-Notice that, if there are either no $\chi_a$ or no $\chi_f$ below $\Lambda_{\rm DC}$, the chimera baryon masses will then be primarily determined by a mass originating from a scalar VEV instead of $\Lambda_{\rm DC}$, ruining the attempt to explain the comparable masses between the dark baryon and the baryon.
-Therefore, our idea requires at least one $\chi_a$ and one $\chi_f$ below $\Lambda_{\rm DC}$ as in our setup.
+Next, we take into account the current masses of dark fermions, which were already discussed in section~\ref{sec:Yukawa} and shown in table \ref{tab:spectrum}, to obtain a realistic hadron spectrum.
+In our setup, there is one $\chi_a$ and one $\chi_f$, both with masses $\sim 0.1$ GeV right below $\Lambda_{\rm DC}\sim 1$ GeV, which together can form the various baryons discussed in the previous subsection.
+Most importantly, these dark baryons have their masses set by the dark color confinement scale, $\Lambda_{\rm DC}$.
+Note that if all dark quarks acquire masses above $\Lambda_{\rm DC}$, the dark baryon masses would instead be primarily determined by the dark quark masses originating from scalar VEVs instead of $\Lambda_{\rm DC}$, thereby spoiling the explanation for the comparable masses between dark baryons and ordinary baryons.
+Therefore, the presence of light dark quarks is an essential ingredient of this class of dark sector models.

-With only one $\chi_a$ ($N_a=1$) and one $\chi_f$ ($N_f=2$), the system features a decreased global symmetry of $SU(2)_f$, which is broken down to $Sp(2)f$ after the dark quark condensate.
+Now with only one $\chi_a$ and one $\chi_f$ dark quark, the system features a decreased global symmetry of $SU(2)_f$ which is broken down to $Sp(2)_f$ after the dark quark condensate.